germ-mark/multi-mls-id/draft-xue-multi-mls.md

 # Introduction

-Participants operating in peer to peer or partitioned network topologies may find it impractical to access a centralized Delivery Service, or reach consensus on message sequencing to arrive at a consistent commit for each MLS epoch.
+Participants operating in peer-to-peer or partitioned network topologies may find it impractical to access a centralized Delivery Service (DS), or reach consensus on message sequencing to arrive at a consistent commit for each MLS epoch.

-Multi-MLS is a protocol for users to encrypt messages to multiple recipients and update participant's keys to provide FS and PCS.
-It facilitates group messaging by using an MLS group per participant as that participant's send group.
-This allows each participant to locally and independently determine their view of the group membership, and encrypt messages using MLS to that set of recipients.
+Multi-MLS is an MLS adaptation for facilitating group messaging in such use cases by instantiating an MLS group per participant, such that each participant has a dedicated 'send' group within a communication superset of such groups.
+This allows each participant to locally and independently control the sequence of update processing and encrypt messages using MLS accordingingly.
+This draft further addresses how to incorporate randomness from other participant's 'send' groups to ensure post-compromise security (PCS) is maintained.

 # Terminology